GDQuest/learn-gdscript-translations/README.md

 The app offers internationalization support using PO (gettext) files.
 It's a popular format among translation professionals, and it has native support in Godot.

+**We hired a professional to translate the app to Spanish and French.
+So for now, please don't work on Spanish or French translations.
+Thanks for your understanding.**

 ## How to contribute translations

 You can contribute translations in this repository.
 We keep them separate from the main app to simplify the process for contributors.